The-Known-Galaxy/archives/sith/planets/dathomir/dathomir.md

 In the time after the Republic, the Empire established garrisons with light armaments, however as the Empire fell, the garrisons were abandoned.

-The planet is known for it’s dark side properties and ambiance, Shadows of dead Night Sisters reside in it and with enough time spent on it, a Jedi will be driven to madness.
+The planet is known for itâ€™s dark side properties and ambiance, Shadows of dead Night Sisters reside in it and with enough time spent on it, a Jedi will be driven to madness.